 January 13, 20269 min read

-Every creative industry has a market-based mechanism for valuing outcomes.
+Every creative industry has a performance-based mechanism for valuing outcomes.
 Music has streams.
 Film has box office.
 Publishing has sales.
 Design has licensing.
-Even fine art has auction prices.
+Media has CPMs.

 Creative communication has... nothing.